lsu-ddem/intro-to-esports/content/6-Journalism/3_Lesson_3/_index.en.md

 #### Project

--   After the daily meme the students will be introduced to the video-journalism project
+-   After the daily meme the students will be introduced to the video-journalism project.

 -   As a class the students watch and discuss three short video-journalistic pieces: